-Every other web browser in existence including Internet Explorer 7 and earlier have been displaying the main command buttons on the left side of the address bar.
-While usability tests might have shown that this is the best display for the buttons it will confuse many users who are used to the standard display of address bar buttons.
+Every other web browser in existence, including Internet Explorer 7 and earlier, displays the main command buttons on the left side of the address bar.
+While usability tests might have shown that this is the best display for the buttons it will confuse many users who are used to the standard position of buttons on the address bar.

 This will immediately display a menu with the option to show the stop and refresh buttons before the address bar.
-The two buttons will be moved immediately to the left side of the Internet Explorer 8 address bar.
+The two buttons will be moved immediately to the left side of the Internet Explorer 8 address bar, the position they have been in before.

 Internet Explorer 8 Address Bar Before: